 Python Logging Libraries and Frameworks

 The Django framework is the most popular web application framework for Python.
-Among the many features it provides is a simple default logging configuration.
-When the DEBUG setting is True, Django will emit Django log messages to the console (
+Among the many features it provides, simple default logging configuration is one of them.
+When the DEBUG setting is True, Django will emit log messages to the console (

 stderr).
 When DEBUG is False, Django will send its own errors as emails.

 These emails are mainly used for internal server errors.
-They include a backtrace of the error and a lot of extra information about the request useful for debugging.
+They include a back trace of the error and a ton of extra information about the request that is useful for debugging.
 To change who receives the emails from a production Django installation, change the ADMINS setting in

 Email does not scale well for larger applications, though.
 To collect and summarize internal error notifications, there are tools with specific Django support, such as Sentry.

 For log messages not originating from Django (i.e., log messages on loggers not starting with